PixarAnimationStudios/OpenSubdiv/documentation/osd_shader_interface.rst

                       out vec3 N, out vec3 dNu, out vec3 dNv)

-Legacy Gregory patch (2.x compatibility)
+Legacy Gregory Patch (2.x compatibility)
 ****************************************

-OpenSubdiv 3.0 also supports 2.x style gregory patch evaluation (see far_overview).
+OpenSubdiv 3.0 also supports 2.x style Gregory patch evaluation (see far_overview).
-In order to evaluate a legacy gregory patch, client needs to bind extra buffers and to perform extra steps in the vertex shader as shown in the following diagram:
+In order to evaluate a legacy Gregory patch, client needs to bind extra buffers and to perform extra steps in the vertex shader as shown in the following diagram:

 .. image:: images/osd_shader_legacy_gregory.png